angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `uib-tooltip-html` takes
   whatever HTML is provided and displays it in a tooltip; *The user is responsible for ensuring the content is safe to put into the DOM!*
-- `uib-tooltip-html-unsafe` -- deprecated in favour of `tooltip-html`
+- `uib-tooltip-html-unsafe` -- deprecated in favour of `uib-tooltip-html`

 The tooltip directives provide several optional attributes to control how they will display: